getreu/tp-note/docs/source/tpnote--manpage.md

 # NAME

+Tp-Note: Markup enhanced granular note-taking

-_Tp-Note_ - save and edit your clipboard content as a note file.
+Save and edit your clipboard content as a note file.